 How does adding value to your home help to maximise its selling potential?
 That is a question we nearly always have to answer when advising people who are looking to sell their home.

-Put your buyer’s hat on and view your home through the eyes of a prospective purchaser, that lime green chimney breast, personalised items or clutter is not everyone’s cup of tea and can actually de-value your property.
+Chiefly, our advice always revolves around advanced preparation before you actually place your house on the market.
+Put your buyer’s hat on and view your home through the eyes of a prospective purchaser.
+That lime green chimney breast, personalised items or clutter is not everyone’s cup of tea and can devalue your property.

 Remember painting a room is relatively cheap and can be totally transformed for an average of £75

-This article has been written in conjunction with love2move by Buffalo Interiors
+This article has been written in conjunction with love2move by Buffalo Interiors.